 Hidden impact of crippling debt in coronavirus crisis

 The economic disaster caused by the pandemic has, of course, been widely documented.
-Millions have been furloughed, while some have lost their jobs altogether.
+Millions have been furloughed from work, while many have lost their jobs altogether.

 But when the number affected is so huge and the impact so widespread, the individual stories of those people struggling to keep their heads above water often get drowned out by the noise.